 This snake has black and white rings on its tail.
 The white rings are wider than the black bands.
 Northern Mojave rattlers also have diamond-shaped blotches or patterns along the back.

 The Mojave is often confused with the Western Diamondback.
 Learn how to tell them apart in this article on the differences between the Western Diamondback and the Mojave Rattlesnakes.

-Northern Mojave (Mohave) Rattlesnakes are mostly found in southern California.
+Northern Mojave (Mohave) Rattlesnakes are mostly found in southern California and other desert area si the US, like Arizona and New Mexico.
 They are usually found near the shrub bushes of sage, creosote, etc.